Please join us as Carol Klein will read from her book Painting for Peace in Ferguson, with activities for children through grade 6.

 Wednesday, June 27, 2018 2 pm • Lovell Room

 We would like to introduce you to our 2018 VSMF National Scholarship recipient, Emily Sedlak.
 Emily is a graduate from Carlisle High School in Pennsylvania.
 She plans on attending Messiah College in Pennsylvania majoring in Early Elementary Education and Special Education.
 Emily was chosen out of over 50 applications from all over the country.
-In speaking to her via email and on the phone she embodies the spirit of Vicki and we know she will be a great addition to our scholarship family!
+In speaking to Emily, we felt she embodies the spirit of Vicki!

 We are excited to introduce you to Elizabeth Larsen, the 2018 Vicki Soto Memorial Scholarship recipient from Bunnell High School.
 Elizabeth will be attending Housatonic Community College in the Fall for Early Childhood Education.
 After winning the scholarship, she said, “When I heard my name called as the winner of the Victoria Soto Memorial Fund Scholarship I started shaking from excitement…it was all I could do to walk across the stage.
 Winning this scholarship means a great deal to me.
 I truly believe Miss Soto was a superhero.
 I hope to have the same love and respect from my students someday that she had and be the kind of teacher that she was.”

 Elizabeth is such an enthusiastic, warm, kind and wonderful senior who is ready to pursue her passion of becoming an educator.
 She has already attended college orientation and when we spoke to her this summer she said that she was very much looking forward to starting her college career!